The real meaning of the motif of the dying god

 principle.
 After all, the phallic

 aspect is only one aspect of the giraffe dream.
-Dreams are wholenesses and are
+Although there are cases where

 In many so-called Jungian attempts at interpretation, one can see a